mainmatter/mainmatter.com/_posts/2020-01-19-how-to-over-engineer-a-static-page.md

 significant client side logic though, for a static page like ours it would admittedly not have been an ideal fit – we would simply not have needed or used much of what it comes with.
-Ember.js' lightweight sister project [Glimmer.js](https://glimmerjs.com) provides exactly what we need though which is a system for defining and rendering components and trees of components that would get re-rendered upon changes to the application state.
+Ember.js' lightweight sister project [Glimmer.js](https://glimmerjs.com) provides exactly what we need though, which is a system for defining and rendering components and trees of components that would get re-rendered upon changes to the application state.

-The only client side state that our application maintains is the currently active route that maps to a particular component that renders the page for that route.
+The only client-side state that our application maintains is the currently active route that maps to a particular component that renders the page for that route.
 Leveraging [Navigo](https://github.com/krasimir/navigo) for the routing and combining that with Glimmer.js for the rendering we started out with a